Przemysł II: Relations with Brandenburg and Neumark

-The next mention of Przemysł II came in 1272, when his uncle Duke Bolesław the Pious appointed him the nominal commander of an armed expedition against Brandenburg.
+The next mention of Przemysł II came in 1272, when his uncle, Duke Bolesław the Pious, appointed him the nominal commander of an armed expedition against Brandenburg.
 The true commanders of the expedition were the Governor of Poznań, Przedpełk and the Castellan of Kalisz, Janko.
 The expedition was launched on 27 May; in addition to the specific purpose to acquire and destroy the newly built fortress in Strzelce Krajeńskie (or, in case it proved to be impossible, at least the desolation of Neumark).
 The young prince was to be educated in the art of war.
 The project, as detailed in the Chronicle of Greater Poland, was a great success.
-The city of Strzelce Krajeńskie after a short, but extremely fierce battle, was defeated and captured by the Greater Poland army.
-According to the Chronicle, while gaining command of the fortress, Przemysł II ordered the slaughter of the defenders, and only the intervention of the polish knights saved the lives of the few survivors (Note: Some historians, such as A. Swieżawski: Przemysł.
+The city of Strzelce Krajeńskie, after a short but extremely fierce battle, was defeated and captured by the Greater Poland army.
+According to the Chronicle, while gaining command of the fortress, Przemysł II ordered the slaughter of the defenders, and only the intervention of the Polish knights saved the lives of the few survivors (Note: Some historians, such as A. Swieżawski: Przemysł.
 Król Polski, Warsaw 2006, pp. 93–94 or Z. Boras, Przemysław II.
-700-lecie koronacji, Międzychód 1995, pp. 19–20, believe that in fact only a small part of the defense was actually killed during the acquisition of the fortress, and the survivors of the Greater Poland army, as suggested by Jan Długosz, were who saved Przemysł II's life.)
+700-lecie koronacji, Międzychód 1995, pp. 19–20, believe that in fact only a small part of the defense was actually killed during the acquisition of the fortress, and the survivors of the Greater Poland army, as suggested by Jan Długosz, were those who saved Przemysł II's life.)

 Shortly after completing the expedition and with the majority of his forces in his way back, Przemysł II received a confidential message that the fortress of Drezdenko was protected by only a few German knights.
 The young prince, despite the fact that he only had a part of his forces, decided to make a quick attack.
-This completely surprised the defenders and fearing the same fate of soldiers from Strzelce Krajeńskie, they decided to surrender the fortress in exchange for a full pardon.
+This completely surprised the defenders and fearing the same fate as soldiers from Strzelce Krajeńskie, they decided to surrender the fortress in exchange for a full pardon.
 After this, Przemysł II took the fortress in the name of his uncle and triumphantly returned home.